danielgholmes/recordingserver/README.md

 API
 ---
 Below are is the API spec for the recording server.
-You can run these commands to interact with the API and create, read, update or delete your own data.
+You can run these commands to interact with the API and create, read, update or delete your own channels and recordings.

 **Create a new channel**
 ```bash